Fikret Yılmaz

 Fikret Yılmaz (born 1 August 1957) is a Turkish football manager, and retired footballer best known for his stints as a goalkeeper with Antalyaspor in the Süper Lig, and as the father of the Turkish international footballer Burak Yılmaz.

-Professional career
+Career

 Fikret was a goalkeeper in various teams in the top divisions of Turkey from the 1980s to the mid 90s.
-Fikret made his professional debut in a 3-1 Süper Lig loss to Fenerbahçe S.K on 2 June 1985.
-Fikret scored his only career goal for Kemerspor in a TFF Third League 2-1 loss to Antalya Köy Hizmetlerispor on 12 August 1991.
+He made his professional debut in a 3–1 Süper Lig loss to Fenerbahçe S.K on 2 June 1985.
+He scored his only career goal for Kemerspor in a TFF Third League 2–1 loss to Antalya Köy Hizmetlerispor on 12 August 1991.

 Personal life

-Fikrat is the father of the Turkish international footballer Burak Yılmaz.
+Fikret is the father of the Turkish international footballer Burak Yılmaz.